-All transactions involving an actual, anticipated or intended future transfer of ownership against compensation (financial or otherwise) - except transaction operations listed under codes 2, 7 and 8
+Transactions involving actual or intended transfer of ownership from residents to non-residents against financial or other compensation (except the transactions listed under 2, 7 and 8)

 The following transactions are covered:

 - definite purchase/sale (code 11), - goods movements between subsidiaries in different Member States ("inter-company transfer") (code 11), - sale on consignment, on approval, or on trial (code 12), - barter (payment in kind) (code 13), - financial leasing and hire purchase (code 14), - other (dispatch/arrival with a view to sale e.g. dispatch to warehouses and distribution centres in another Member State) (code 19).